ebi-ait/upload-service/upload-service.md

     For a background on the configuration options in the `terraform.tfvars`, refer to [the original setup wiki](https://allspark.dev.data.humancellatlas.org/HumanCellAtlas/upload-service/wikis/Deploying-the-Upload-Service-in-a-New-Project#decisions).
     Of a particular note is the `upload_api_api_gateway_id` field which is only set much later in the process.

+6. Upload the variable files to the S3 Bucket.

+        make upload-vars

-5. Define deployment secrets for the new environment.
+7. Define deployment secrets for the new environment.

         echo "export INGEST_API_KEY=<generated-long-string>" > config/deployment_secrets.<deployment_stage>

     The `<generated-long-string>` must match the value of `ingest_api_key` in `terraform.tfvars`.

-6. Set up required roles on AWS.
+8. Set up required roles on AWS.

     Upload Service deployment requires a few roles.
 At the time of writing these are:
     * `ecsInstanceRole`